roland1993/MA/README.md

 ###### Note: Image Registration procedures use an iterative linear approximation of the image model to achieve a convex data term.
 Details can be found in [A Duality Based Algorithm for TV-L1-Optical-Flow Image Registration](https://link.springer.com/chapter/10.1007/978-3-540-75759-7_62).

 ## Nuclear Norm Experiments
 A new distance measure for parallel image registration of an arbitrary number of template images to one shared reference.
-The rough idea is to constrain the nuclear norm of the matrix of column-major images (i.e. templates and reference).
+The rough idea is to constrain the rank of the matrix of column-major images (i.e. templates and reference), thus enforcing similarity between the images.
+Optimization is performed in a similiar fashion as the TV-L1 and TV-L2 registration from above, i.e. using convex image model approximations and applying first-order methods.